leotgo/unity-articles/new-features-faster/README.md

 However, imagine that we had 12 other UI elements and 5 different enemy AI implementations that used Speed as a float.
 Some of those components used at least 3 other properties from `PlayerMotor`, which were all changed during our Quake movement implementation.
 A few changed properties in `PlayerMotor` quickly caused things to spiral out of control, and now we have to fix a ton of components.

-While we were fixing all of these **Junior, the "Legendary Elite Programming Prodigy"** from our team just finished his ultimate implementation of Quake movement.
+While we were fixing all of these, **Junior the "Programming Prodigy"** from our team just finished his ultimate implementation of Quake movement.
 Your boss is impressed and gave him a 120% raise, and all the while your UI components and AI agents stopped working again, since he changed all the properties in the `PlayerMotor` class.

 Now we have `relativeVel3D_f`, from the `VelocityComposite3D` class.
 Of course, we also have the `m_fric_speed_x`, `m_fric_speed_y` and `m_fric_speed_z` floats, and even a quaternion named `frameBasedRotationalSpeed_w`.